DIY Faux Stained Glass That Looks Surprisingly Real

 Black paint mixed iwth Mod Podge applied to glass

-• For each stained glass color, mix 1/2 cup Mod Podge with a few drops of the paint color.
+• For each stained glass color, mix 1/2 cup glue with a few drops of the paint color.
 Mix until you get your desired transparency level.

-• Use a small brush or spouncer to add these colors to the glass.
+• The final step is to use a small brush or spouncer to add these colors to the glass.
 Paint in between the black lines and let dry.
 You might need a second coat.
 Let dry completely before displaying.

 Painting in leaf areas on the DIY stained glass